 While changing permissions and ownership in Linux the most straightforward way is using root account.
 Root account provides highest privileges so we will have the power to change things.

-Change Owner User Name
+Change Owner User Of The File and Folder

 The simplex usage form of